top of page

 WHAT IS THE MEANING OF "RECKLESS" IN §21.08?

-Texas's Indecent Exposure statute does not give a definition of "reckless."
-Without a definition, this part of the statute leaves quite a bit of room for interpretation and defense.
+The Texas Penal Code gives a specific definition of "reckless" --- "disregarding a substantial and unjustifiable risk that the result will occur.”
+Essentially, when someone behaves "recklessly," they understand that there is a big risk that something will happen, they just don't care.
+Practically, this definition leaves quite a bit of room for interpretation and defense.
 Under §21.08, it's not enough to expose oneself with the intent of sexual gratification --- the actor must have exposed themselves while being "reckless" about whether someone present might be offended or alarmed.
-In context, "reckless" behavior would tend to indicate that witnesses didn't consent to the exposure.
+In context, "reckless" behavior would tend to indicate that witnesses didn't consent to the exposure, and that the individual accused didn't care whether witnesses consented.
+If you have a good reason to believe that you're in private, then it would be difficult for a prosecutor to prove that you acted "recklessly" in exposing yourself to possible witnesses.

 SoL and Classification